dyladan/api-2-poc/README.md

 ### True Double-Emit ESM and CJS

 Makes use of typescript composite projects to emit standards-compliant ESM as well as CommonJS.
+This also yields minification improvements below.

+### Webpack Bundling

+Loading the entire API as a single minified and bundled file significantly reduces the impact on application start time.
+CJS and ESM bundles both included in the NPM package.

 ### Minification